prachi310/RideSync-Uber-microservices-project/README.md

-# 🚗 Uber Microservices Architecture
+# 🚗 RideSync/Uber Microservices Architecture

 This repository serves as the central hub for the Uber Microservices Architecture project, designed to showcase a robust and scalable ride-sharing application.
 Each microservice is built using Spring Boot and handles a specific functionality of the application.